dfcastellanos/MEPLS/doc/tutorial/step2.md

 the event object, it is only given the active slip, and the rest of its members remain with their default initialization.
 However, when after we added to the system, its members have been updated.
 For example, we can check the eigenstrain increment associated with the event with
-@ref mepls::history::event::Plastic<dim>::eigenstrain_increment.
+@ref mepls::event::Plastic<dim>::eigenstrain_increment.
 In this case, this increment is already known to us, and we won't show it.
-We can also check the number of the mesoscale element to which the increment is added by checking @ref mepls::history::event::Plastic<dim>::element.
-The active slip is @ref mepls::history::event::Plastic<dim>::slip, however as explained above , accessing this slip is dangerous since it gets deleted when renewing the structural properties of its parent element.
+We can also check the number of the mesoscale element to which the increment is added by checking @ref mepls::event::Plastic<dim>::element.
+The active slip is @ref mepls::event::Plastic<dim>::slip, however as explained above, accessing this slip is dangerous since it gets deleted when renewing the structural properties of its parent element.

+### Driving events{#driving_events}

-Let's now consider a driving event, of class @ref mepls::history::event::Driving<dim>.
+Let's now consider a driving event, of class @ref mepls::event::Driving<dim>.
 ThisThis class allows us to control the loading mechanism by performing a load increment.
 As with the slip events, the system will take care of everything for us when adding a driving event.